Liu Xiang

 5. 列仙傳 Liexian Zhuan (Biographies of Exemplary Immortals; original text; Wiki) 9

-Also romanized as Lie Xian Zhuan, as with the version made available online by the China Text Project; while the Lienü Zhuan is said ot have been written by Liu Xiang, he is credited only with having compiled and/or edited the exisiting Liexian Zhuan.
-This version, like most, has 70 entries.
+This title may also be written as as Liexianzhuan or Lie Xian Zhuan, as with the version made available online by the China Text Project.
+While the Lienü Zhuan is said ot have been written by Liu Xiang, he is credited only with having compiled and/or edited the exisiting Liexian Zhuan.
+This online version, like most, has 70 entries.
 People mentioned on this site who have biographies in it include the following (seven of these biographies themselves mention the qin; otherwise the connection comes from elsewhere):

-ICTCL, p.566, says it had "seventy brief hagiographies of Daoist adepts", adding that the attribution to Liu Xiang is probably erroneous since it must date at least in part from several centuries later.
+ICTCL, p.566, says it had "seventy brief hagiographies of Daoist adepts", adding that the attribution to Liu Xiang is probably erroneous since some of these adepts must date from as many as several centuries later.
+In fact, many of the currently available images of "exemplary immortals" clearly come come from still later editions, though often still attributed to a "Lie Xian Zhuan".

 1. 中國古代版畫叢刊 Zhongguo Gudai Banhua Congkan's facsimile edition, 1961, or,